-The purpose of the Introduction to Philosophy course in your first year is to introduce you to some of the central philosophical issues, concepts, and ways of thinking.
-These will be useful to you regardless of whether you continue to study Philosophy.
+The purpose of the Introduction to Philosophy course in your first year is to introduce you to some central philosophical issues, concepts, and ways of thinking.
+These will be useful to you regardless of whether you continue studying Philosophy in your second and third years.